 Community science and Christmastime go hand in hand thanks to Audubon’s Christmas Bird Count, but conservationists use eBird data year-round to improve the life of birds—Alaska’s included.

-Audubon’s science work relies heavily on bird lovers and the community at large. eBird, a well-established joint project by Audubon and Cornell Lab of Ornithology, allows birders to organize their sightings, share them with others, and look up maps and records for specific species.
+Audubon’s science relies heavily on bird lovers and the community at large. eBird, a well-established joint project by Audubon and the Cornell Lab of Ornithology, allows birders to organize their sightings, share them with others, and look up maps and records for specific species.
 But it’s not a glorified bird diary.

 Information entered during these events—or any time—not only promotes community gatherings but also helps researchers examine widespread trends in bird populations and migration.